 - Profiles: create or edit profiles to have your preferred servers one tap away

-- Settings: your account information and the VPN Kill Switch are on this screen
+- Settings: your account information and the Always-on VPN security option are on this screen

-While the Free version won’t get you Netflix access, the paid versions certainly will.
+While the free version won’t get you Netflix access, the paid versions certainly will.
 It’s easy to find a US Plus server that will stream Netflix US without a glitch.
-We couldn’t bypass Netflix detection for the UK or Australia regions though.
-Still, good news about Netflix US, right?
+We couldn’t bypass Netflix detection for the UK or Australia regions like the best Netflix VPNs can.
+However, we were able to watch Hulu.

 This is the result of the Netflix speed test when connected to a US Plus server: